jorgebucaran/superfine/README.md

 [![npm](https://img.shields.io/npm/v/ultradom.svg)](https://www.npmjs.org/package/ultradom)
 [![Slack](https://hyperappjs.herokuapp.com/badge.svg)](https://hyperappjs.herokuapp.com "#ultradom")

-Ultradom is a minimal view layer for building declarative web user interfaces.
+Ultradom is a minimal (1 kB) view layer for building declarative web user interfaces.
 Mix it with your favorite state management solution or use it standalone for maximum flexibility.

 What's in the bundle?
 A virtual DOM and diff algorithm, keyed-based node [reconciliation](#keys), element-level [lifecycle](#lifecycle-events) events and browser support all the way back to IE9.